smiths39/Bootstrap---Movie-Rental-Website/README.md

 The following website was created as part of a Human Interaction Computing Assignment in University.

-Please view Description.txt for full implementation details
+Please view Description.rtf for full implementation details